sozialinfo/odoo-ripcord-8/README.md

 $client = new OdooClient($host, $db, $user, $password);
 ```
-- Or you can instanciate new client via ClientFactory, to centralize configuration use good Design Patterns .
+- Or you can instantiate new client via ClientFactory, to centralize configuration use good Design Patterns .

 Basic sample for Magento2 :